ibm-cloud-docs/watson-assistant/api-client.md

 Use the `python3 <filename.py>` command to run the example application.
 {: python}

-Paste the example code into a file named `AssistantSimpleExample.java`.
-You can then compile and run it.
-{: java}

 **Note:** Make sure you have installed the Watson SDK for Node.js using `npm install ibm-watson`.
 {: javascript}

 **Note:** Make sure you have installed the Watson SDK for Python using `pip install --upgrade ibm-watson` or `easy_install --upgrade ibm-watson`.
 {: python}

-**Note:** Make sure you have installed the [Watson SDK for Java](https://github.com/watson-developer-cloud/java-sdk/blob/master/README.md){: external}.
-{: java}

 Assuming everything works as expected, the assistant returns the output from the assistant, which the app then prints to the console: